Esri/cookiecutter-spatial-data-science/docs/docs/index.md

 #### Load Variables Using Dotenv

-Among the packages included in the default `environment.yml` file is dotenv.
+Among the packages included in the default `environment.yml` file is [python-dotenv](https://github.com/theskumar/python-dotenv).
 This package enables loading the variables so they are accessible using `os.getenv`.
-For instacne, to be able to instatiate the GIS object, using variables stored in the `.env` file, the following can be used.
+For instance, to be able to instantiate the GIS object, using variables stored in the `.env` file, the following can be used.

 ```python
 from arcgis.gis import GIS